suhanth94/Ticker/README.md

 GET /statistics/{instrument_identifier}

-Steps to run the application:
+Steps to run the application from IDE:

-1. Import project into any editor like Intellij using pom.xml
+1. Import project into any IDE like Intellij using pom.xml
-2. Run App from Intellij Configuration
+2. Run App from Intellij Configuration straightaway
+3. (Or) Go to SolactiveAssignmentApplication File -> Right Click -> Run

 From command line: